-Talk with your doctor if you're considering dietary supplements or other alternative therapies to treat rosacea.
-He or she can help you weigh the pros and cons of specific alternative therapies.
+Talk with your doctor about the pros and cons of specific alternative therapies.

 Coping and support

 Rosacea can be distressing.
 You might feel embarrassed or anxious about your appearance and become withdrawn or self-conscious.
 You may be frustrated or upset by other people's reactions.
-Talking to a counselor about these feelings can be helpful.
+Consider talking with a counselor about these feelings.

 A rosacea support group, either in person or online, can connect you with others facing the same types of problems — which can be comforting.